tagtogorg/tagtog-doc/API_documents_v1.md

       <td><code>ids</code></td>
       <td>-</td>
       <td class="break-all">aVTjgPL0x5m_xgJr3qcpfXcSoY_q-text</td>
-      <td>Comma-separated list of ids, all the same type.
-The response is limited to the last id imported. </td>
+      <td>The id of the document you want to download.
+Note, the parameter is called "ids" for historical reasons.
+In the future, we might also allow to download multiple files at once.</td>
     </tr>
     <tr>
       <td><code>project</code></td>